-- Shift the transmission to idle. - Check the chain, rear sprocket and engine sprocket for wear. - " If the chain, rear sprocket or engine sprocket is worn: - Change the drivetrain kit.
+- Shift the transmission to idle. - Check the rear sprocket and engine sprocket for wear. - " If the rear sprocket and engine sprocket are worn: - Change the drivetrain kit.

 The engine sprocket, rear sprocket and chain should always be replaced together.

 Pull at the top part of the chain with the specified weight A. Guideline